Intellectual Property In Vietnam // Copyrights, Patents, Trademarks, And IP Registration In Vietnam Complete Guide

 All copyrights will be subject to lifetime recognition 50 years after the author’s death.
 Copyrights extend to creative works like photography, drama, music, art, and product designs.

-Copyrights in Vietnam are under the jurisdiction of the Ministry Of Culture, Sport, And Tourism.
+Copyrights in Vietnam are under the jurisdiction of the Ministry of Culture, Sport, and Tourism.
 Vietnam has a National Copyright Office in Hanoi, where you can register copyrights that belong to you.

 Patents In Vietnam // Overview

-Vietnam’s patent registration differs from other nations.
+Vietnam’s patent registration system differs from those of other nations.
 In the US and EU, all patents belong to the same category.
 In Vietnam, there are distinctions among patent categories.
 For example, patents only fall under “inventive” or “utility models.”
 Even though the rules of utility models are similar to inventive ones, the government requires more evidence to prove that inventive patents don’t exist anywhere else.

 Inventive patents are protected in Vietnam for 20 years, while utility solution patents only benefit for up to 10 years.
 Vietnam’s patent office can extend these patents indefinitely.